PseudoKnight/CHDiscord/README.md

 ### discord_broadcast([channel], message)
 Broadcasts text and embeds to the specified channel (or server default).
 Message can be a string or a message array object.
-Message array must contain at least one of the following keys: 'content' or 'embed'.
+Message array must contain at least one of the following keys: 'content', 'embed', or 'embeds'.
 Embed array can include any of the following keys: 'title', 'url' (requires title), 'description', 'image' (URL), 'thumbnail' (URL), 'color' (rgb array), 'footer' (contains 'text' and optionally 'icon_url'), 'author' (contains 'name' and optionally 'url' and/or 'icon_url'), and 'fields'